-Use this selection to configure SCSI-device parameters.
-To make changes, you must know the ID of the device you want to configure.
+Select this choice to configure SCSI-device parameters.
+Before you can make updates, you must know the ID of the device whose parameters you want to configure.

 Note: The Maximum Sync Transfer Rate represents the transfer rate for Ultra SCSI devices.